Common Core Learning Standards

 - Approval of Recommended Additions to the Common Core State Standards (CCSS) for English Language Arts & Literacy and CCSS for Mathematics and Approval of New Prekindergarten Learning Standards--January 2011

-No, there will not be a required curriculum; however, P-12 resources will be provided in the form of curriculum modules for English Language Arts & Mathematics.
-As part of the Race to the Top agenda, New York State will develop sequenced, spiraled, content-rich curriculum modules for English Language Arts and Mathematics that will be available to school districts in 2012-2013.
-Other resources to assist teachers with implementation of the new standards are forthcoming.
+No, there is no required curriculum; however, P-12 resources are being provided in the form of curriculum modules for English Language Arts & Mathematics.
+As part of the Race to the Top agenda, New York State is developing content-rich curriculum modules for English Language Arts and Mathematics that are currently available to school districts.

 Please see the following website for more information:

-Is there a timeline for the development and implementation of the P-12 Common Core Learning Standards?
+Is there a timeline for the implementation of the P-12 Common Core Learning Standards?